The metrics related to digital products tell us a lot about how users perceive them. One such highly reliable metric is user retention.

 Engaging users in the way they prefer further increases user retention in the long run.

-The way to keep your users hooked to the app is to deliver continuous value.
-The more value users see in your product, the stickier your product becomes.
-Feature discovery and adoption promote engagement and drive up product stickiness.
+Feature discovery and adoption promote engagement and drive product stickiness.
 A contextual cadence of feature adoption – nudges, grabs the user’s attention to new features/existing hero features.
-This helps drive change in user behavior and build habit loops that retain users.
+It helps drive change in user behavior and build habit loops that retain users.

 A top-of-the-mind example is Airbnb tying a tool-tip to the instant book feature.
 Without hindering the user’s experience, Airbnb lets users discover this new feature and use it to optimize their booking experience.

-Gamification on mobile apps is a big win when it comes to retention.
+Gamification on mobile apps is a big win regarding retention.
 Rewarding users for completing actions are a great way of incentivizing users to log in to your app regularly.

 We see many health apps do that when you reach your daily goal (number of steps, workout minutes) or log your food daily.
 When you read something like “Good Job!
 You’ve logged in 7th time in a row”, you’re motivated to come back for the 8th time to maintain the streak.
 These gaming mechanisms nudge users towards actions that uptick retention.

 Another effective form of gamification is checklists, progress bars, or levels that motivate users to complete tasks.
 You will often see these progress levels in language learning or edtech apps.

 Upselling results in a significant increase in user retention.
 It includes nudging users to upgrade their accounts to access exclusive features/content.
 The point is to encourage users to pay up and make it easy for them to do so.